-In connection with the preparation of this Form 10-K/A, our management assessed the effectiveness of Omega's internal control over financial reporting as of December 31, 2016.
-In making that assessment, Omega's management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") in Internal Control-Integrated Framework ("2013 framework").
-Based on management's assessment, management believes that, as of December 31, 2016, the Companies' internal control over financial reporting was effective based on those criteria.
+In connection with the preparation of our Form 10-K, our management assessed the effectiveness of our internal control over financial reporting as of December 31, 2016.
+In making that assessment, management used the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO") in Internal Control-Integrated Framework ("2013 framework").
+Based on management's assessment, management believes that, as of December 31, 2016, our internal control over financial reporting was effective based on those criteria.